meganwinton/TelemetrySpace/vignettes/Estimate_COA_vignette.md

 Estimate activity centers from acoustic telemetry data
 ================
 Megan Winton
-2018-06-04
+2018-06-06

 Introduction
 ------------

-This vignette will walk you through the analyses presented by Winton et al. (in prep), who describe the use of spatial point process models to estimate individual centers of activity from passive acoustic telemetry data.
+This vignette will walk you through the analyses presented by Winton, Kneebone, Zemeckis, and Fay (in prep), who describe the use of spatial point process models to estimate individual centers of activity from passive acoustic telemetry data.
 The vignette progresses from applying the simplest case, which assumes that detection probabilities/receiver detection ranges remain constant over time, to application of a test-tag integrated model, which incorporates detection data from one or more stationary test transmitters to estimate time-varying detection ranges.
 The models are fitted in a Bayesian framework using the Stan software (Carpenter et al. 2016); code was modified from that provided in Royle et al. (2014) for fitting spatial point process models to data from camera traps.
 We prefer the Bayesian approach for COA estimation due to its treatment of uncertainty, but realize the longer computational time required may be prohibitive for some applications.
 In the near future, we will update to include an option to fit in a maximum likelihood framework, which will reduce run times.
+We'd also like to note that the models described can support varying degrees of complexity - not all applications will require (or have the data to support) the most complex version of the model.
+We also realize that many users will have unique situations and may need to modify the base code to suit their purposes.
+Users can copy the `.stan` files contained in the `src/stan_files` folder to their local machine to do so.
+We will be happy to accommodate user requests (as our schedules allow).
+Our hope is to make this a collaborative package that will evolve based on the needs of the acoustic telemetry community and continue to improve over time.
+We have tried to make the instructions outlined in this vignette user-friendly since we are a group of applied biologists with varying degrees of statistical experience.
+If some of the statistical notation outlined here or in the paper remains unclear, feel free to contact us with questions/for clarification.
+Most of it is actually very inutitive, and we would like to make sure that comes through in the documentation.
+This is a new package, so if you find bugs or places where the documentation could be improved to make it more user-friendly, please let us know!

 Data preparation
 ----------------

-The package includes two data sets: 1) hourly detection data from a tagged black sea bass and 2) hourly detections from a stationary test transmitter over the same time period.
+The package includes two data sets: 1) detection data from a black sea bass that has been aggregrated to the number of detections logged at each time receiver in each time step and 2) hourly detections from a stationary test transmitter over the same time period.
 Two files containing the receiver coordinates and the location of the test tag are also included.
-We have provided the data in a raw format to illustrate data preparation as well as model fitting.
-To access the provided data, run:
+We have provided the data in a this format to illustrate data preparation specific to fitting these types of models; however, you will need to aggrega.te your data to time period of interest prior to this.
+Receiver and test tag coordinates provided are in the Universal Transverse Mercator (zone 18) projection, which have previously been mean-centered and scaled into kilometers. *This scaling step is highly recommended to reduce run-times.
+In other words, do it to your dataset prior to starting the code chunks here.* To access the provided data, run:

 ``` r
 library(TelemetrySpace)